TheSolutionDeskAndCompany/The-Solution-Desk/replit.md

   - Updated navigation typography to 20px across all pages for improved readability and professional proportioning
   - Increased button sizes to 20px font with proportional padding (12px-24px) for better visual balance
   - Enhanced logo visibility with consistent 76-80px height across all navigation headers
+  - Implemented new professional neon logo design with cyan shield, desk lamp, and pink growth arrow perfectly aligned with brand colors
   - Enhanced error handling and production stability across all components
   - Prepared platform for custom domain deployment at thesolutiondesk.ca
   - Completed comprehensive testing of subscription upgrade flows